syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 * The TextAnnotation element can be moved (if their have connected with any BPMN Node) while dragging the BPMN node.

-The following code example rreprsent, how to crete a TextAnnotation.
+The following code example represent, how to create a TextAnnotation.

 {% tabs %}
 {% highlight c# %}